beadsland/fixTracks/README.md

 ### Reengineer
   1. Refactor data import to use `pv` for progress bar
   2. Module loading scheme using `pv` (???)
-  3. Correctly handle playlist parsing in itunes.database
-  4. Simplify itunes.database exception generation to use default language
+  3. Simplify itunes.database exception generation to use default language
-  5. Datetime/String subclass to allow json.dump of datetime objects
+  4. Datetime/String subclass to allow json.dump of datetime objects
-  6. JsonData class for parsing data fields in `iTunes Library.xml`
+  5. JsonData class for parsing data fields in `iTunes Library.xml`

 ### iPod
   1. Refactor `transferLibrary.py` for common use in iPod sync